JustCryen/Proton-Setup-Assist/README.md

 # Launchers-for-Steam-Proton
- Shellscript made to automate third party launcher instalations for Steam Proton games.
+ Shell script made to simplify the installation process of Steam games that require third party launchers.

 # Unfinished
  This is a work in progress project
  This shellscript also assumes that your main steamapps folder is in `~/.steam/steam/steamapps`